elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.i2} The river without idiom is exasperated by the maneuvers of the ash;
+- {:.i2} The river without idiom grows tired of the maneuvers of ash;
 - the cape and the filings
 - the birds and days
 - turn with a doorknob's creak;